-5.6.1.1.
 Note: Software Revision Level

 This attribute represents the current firmware revision running in the device.
 Brooks Instrument defines the format of this revision level.
-The format of this attribute is comprised of the major and minor revision level, separated by a decimal point (for example, 1.04).
+The format of this attribute is comprised of major and minor revision, separated by a decimal point.
+Example: 1.04

-5.6.1.2.
 Note: Device Status